-Here is an annotated selection of article and book recommendations, always subject to change.
-Some are in fields closely related to our research.
+Here is an annotated selection of article, book, and music recommendations, always subject to change.
+Some articles and books are in fields closely related to our research.
 Some contain valuable advice.
 Some are just cool—they’re papers we* find interesting and worth reading.
 While many are highly cited and widely considered classics, a few are underappreciated diamonds in the rough.
 We won't be featuring our own work here, no matter how much we like it—check out our Publications and Research pages for that.
 Lastly, please note that these lists reflect personal interests/preferences/literature knowledge**, and are not intended to be authoritative ‘what everyone should read’ lists.
 My apologies in advance if your favorite paper or author isn’t on here.
-But if there are gems you think I've missed, suggestions are welcome (email@example.com)!
+But if there are gems you think we've missed, suggestions are welcome (firstname.lastname@example.org)!

 *As the lab expands, each member will be encouraged to contribute recommendations of their own.

 **Consequently, if you’re a prospective student or postdoc, I imagine this list might give you a helpful sense of what types of questions and approaches I get most excited about.

 Matt’s paper recommendations:

 1. Detecting causality in complex ecosystems (Sugihara et al. 2012, Science 338: 496)